AyoubBrm/ai-face-detect-and-custom-data-set/README.md

-# Face Detection AI using YOLOv11
+# Face Detection AI and Custom Dataset using YOLOv11

 # 📌 Overview